 Item Description Use Interface Select a WAN interface from the drop-down menu.
 If you choose All Interface, server rules will be created for all WAN interfaces.
-Select a Service Or Custom Service User should select the service from the list.
-Or User can enter the name of their choice.
+Select a Service User should select the service from the list.
+Or Custom Service User can enter the name of their choice.
 Server IP Address Enter the IP address for the server.
 External Port Start Enter the starting external port number (when you select Custom Server).
 When a service is selected, the port ranges are automatically configured.
 External Port End Enter the ending external port number (when you select Custom Server).
 When a service is selected, the port ranges are automatically configured.
-Protocol Select the protocol (TCP, TCP/UDP, or UDP) from the drop-down menu.
-Internal Port Start Enter the internal port starting number (when you select Custom Server) for the range you want to give access to the internal network.
-When a service is selected the port ranges are automatically configured.
-Internal Port End Enter the internal port ending number (when you select Custom Server) for the range you want to give access to the internal network.
+Protocol TCP, TCP/UDP, or UDP.
+Internal Port Start Enter the internal port starting number (when you select Custom Server).
+When a service is selected the port ranges are automatically configured Internal Port End Enter the internal port ending number (when you select Custom Server).
 When a service is selected, the port ranges are automatically configured.